disclose/dioterms/README.md

 Policies missing any of the core tenets above, but that still contain a good-faith statement committing not to pursue legal action on security researchers, meet the criteria for **Partial Safe Harbor**.

+### Disclosure types

+- **Coordinated Disclosure**: A researcher can share details of the vulnerability after a fix has been applied and the program owner has provided permission to disclose or after a clearly-stated time has passed from submission, whichever is sooner;
+- **Discretionary Disclosure**: The researcher or the program owner can request mutual permission to share details of the vulnerability after approval is explicitly received; or
+- **Non-Disclosure**: Researchers are required to keep vulnerability details and the existence of the program itself confidential, regardless of the fix or any conversations between them and the vendor.
+Note that non-disclosure is considered inappropriate and generally ineffective as a disclosure type for VDPs.

+### Disclose.io dioseal Status
+Disclose.io maintains four levels of best-practice attainment:
+- **Basic** - A publicly available Policy and Official Channel exist.
+- **Partial **- Basic, with the addition of **Partial Safe Harbor** provisions.
+- **Full **- Basic, with the addition of **Full Safe Harbor** provisions.
+- **Full with CVD**: Full, with the addition of a **Coordinated Disclosure Policy** that includes a proactive disclosure timeline.

 ### Additional terms

 In each template we've also provided boilerplate examples for the additional section.